hindu-comm/mail_stream_indology/2017/09/Once_again_on_the_or/127__hellwig7_at_gmx.de.md

 Dear Dr Formigatti,

-​​

 thank you for your detailed and indeed very welcome elucidation!

 I think, however, there is a need to dispel a possible misunderstanding: The only umbrage I was taking at was the scientist’s zero discovery claim and the lack of any Indological expertise in this sensationalist broadcast, which would

-​perhaps have ​be ​en​justified for the radiocarbon dating.
-It is reassuring to learn about the actual background of the whole undertaking, for which the research team deserves unreserved congratulations, and I would ​be ​the last person not to applaud ​ to their efforts​​.​
+perhaps have be enjustified for the radiocarbon dating.
+It is reassuring to learn about the actual background of the whole undertaking, for which the research team deserves unreserved congratulations, and I would be the last person not to applaud  to their efforts.
 What you say about “the reason why Hayashi is not mentioned in the Guardian article–nor is any of us from the team (...) is that this is an article (...) written for the broader public”, invites one to think why a broader public and Indological knowledge should be seen as mutually exclusive?